nimirz/FilmAnts/README.md

 2. Click the screen to write the current frame, and X/Y coordinates of the location clicked to a csv file.
 This file will be saved in the specificed output folder.

-3. Press `q` to end the recording.
+3. Press `s` to stop the recording.

+4. You can press `r` again to begin another recording, or `q` to end.

-4. The videos will be saved under /recordings/date/ if the path is not specificed (see below for specifying path).
+5. The videos will be saved under /recordings/date/ if the path is not specificed (see below for specifying path).
 Each time the script is called the files will be saved under a new folder with the date.
-The video filename will be `date-time.mp4`
+The video filename will be `date-time.mp4`.
+If a csv file is created, it will be saved with the same name.

-4. Optional arugments: \
+6. Optional arugments: \
 -p or --path: specify output path for saving videos.
 Default is recordings/date/ \
 -fc or --frame_cnt: specify number of frames to record.
-Default is record until stopped by `q`.
+Default is record until stopped by `s` or `q`.

 ## Metadata for videos
 For each video recorded, keep track of the filming conditions in a spreadsheet.
 Important things to note are date, time of recording, camera distance, walking substrate, and trail width, as well as any experimental alterations.
 Save this as a csv within the recordings folder.